cvanaret/Uno/README.md

 \end{align}
 $$

-Uno was designed and implemented by [Charlie Vanaret](https://github.com/cvanaret/) (Zuse-Institut Berlin).
-The theoretical abstract framework for unifying nonlinearly constrained nonconvex optimization was developed by Charlie Vanaret and [Sven Leyffer](https://wiki.mcs.anl.gov/leyffer/index.php/Sven_Leyffer) (Argonne National Laboratory).
+The theoretical abstract framework for unifying nonlinearly constrained nonconvex optimization was developed by [Charlie Vanaret](https://github.com/cvanaret/) (Zuse-Institut Berlin) and [Sven Leyffer](https://wiki.mcs.anl.gov/leyffer/index.php/Sven_Leyffer) (Argonne National Laboratory).

+Uno was designed and implemented by Charlie Vanaret.
 [Silvio Traversaro](https://github.com/traversaro) contributed to the CMakeLists.

 Uno is released under the MIT license (see the [license file](LICENSE)).